SalusaSecondus/CryptoGotchas/index.md

 Instead, this is aimed at the more experienced person who already knows cryptography pretty well but hasn't memorized the ins and outs of every single algorithm and quirk in the world.

 ## Glossary
 I like to joke that being pedantic is in the job description for a cryptographer.
 Like many jokes, there is an kernel of truth to it.
 As I think of it (or people ask me), I'll add some important words here which I use in a *very specific manner*.
 So, for these terms you may want to forget their normal meanings and use the ones I have here.
 It's worth noting that these are *my* definitions and may not perfectly match standard definitions.
-Still, I'll do the best I can and I think that their subtle distictions may matter.
+Still, I'll do the best I can and I think that their subtle distinctions may matter.

 * **Canonical:** When I refer to a something being "Canonical", I mean that there is only one specific (correct) representation of it and all others are incorrect.
-What's more, you can construct the correct one and determine if a particular represenation is the correct (canonical) one or not.
+What's more, you can construct the correct one and determine if a particular representation is the correct (canonical) one or not.
 For example.
 I may define "The canonical form of an integer is in base ten with no leading zeros.
 The sole exception is for the value zero, which is represented as a single '0'."
 In this case "5" is canonical, but "05" and "00" are not.
 When a format is canonical *no one* can create more than a single representation (e.g., bits on disk) for the same thing.
 In general, no data encodings or formats should be considered (or assumed) to be canonical *unless explicitly designed and documented to be so.*
 * **Immutable:**  When I refer to something as being immutable, this means that some category of people (or actors) cannot modify it without invalidating it.
 Unlike "canonical" forms (which cannot be modified by anyone), an immutable form cannot be modified by an arbitrary actor.
-It may be modifiable by a priveleged actor.
+It may be modifiable by a privileged actor.
 For example, AES-GCM encrypted data can be considered immutable (because AES-GCM provides integrity and an arbitrary actor cannot modify it).
 However, someone who has the key could modify an AES-GCM ciphertext without invalidating it (and even do so without changing the tag).

 ## The Gotchas